freenas/freenas-docs/userguide/storage.rst

-Deduplication ("dedup") is a process where ZFS aims to store a single copy of any data that is repeated in different blocks or files, rather than storing another identical block or file copy each time it occurs.
-Deduplication potentially allows a large number of very similar files to be held very efficiently within a much smaller amount of storage capacity, if the data contains numerous identical files or blocks of data.
-However, deduplication also places a very heavy burden on RAM and on the CPU, and in particular, deduplication can significantly slow down data write performance and usually requires large (and at times huge) amounts of RAM.
+Deduplication ("dedup") is a process where ZFS aims to store a single copy of any data that is repeated in different blocks or files, rather than storing identical copies each time the data occurs.
+Deduplication potentially allows a large number of very similar data to be stored very efficiently in a smaller space, if there is a lot of identical data, but also places a very heavy burden on RAM and on the CPU.
+In particular, dedup can significantly slow down data write performance and usually requires large (and at times huge) amounts of RAM.
 See :ref:`Deduplication RAM requirements` for details.
+Because of the demands it places on a system, dedup is **not recommended** and should be left in the default setting ("off") in most situations.

 .. warning::